openmoh/openmohaa/docs/compiling.md

 The following tools are required for all platforms:
 - CMake >= 3.5
 - Flex (>= 2.6.4) and Bison (>= 3.5.1)
-- A C++11 compiler is also required.
+- A C++11 compiler
+- OpenAL SDK (can be found [here](https://github.com/kcat/openal-soft))

 The installation directory can be set to the MOHAA directory.

 By default, the build will produce both the client and dedicated server versions.
 The client can be omitted from the build by appending `-DBUILD_NO_CLIENT=1` to the CMake command-line arguments.
 Using this parameter will result in only the server portion being built.

-The experimental OpenAL-based sound system can be used by appending `-DUSE_SOUND_NEW=1` to the CMake command-line arguments.
+OpenAL can be disabled by appending `-DNO_OPENAL=1` to the CMake command-line arguments.
+The old SDL-based sound system will be used instead, it lacks some features such as ambient sounds.

 ## Compiling for Linux

 These are the tools required on Linux :
 - Clang >= 3.3 or GCC >= 4.8.5
 - libsdl2-dev
+- libopenal-dev

 **clang-3.5** and **gcc-4.8.5** should work (tested on Ubuntu 16.04), but the latest version should be used.